aws-samples/generative-ai-cdk-constructs-samples/samples/dotnet-samples/chatbot-demo/README.md

 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk diff`        compare deployed stack with current state
 * `cdk docs`        open CDK documentation

+## Scripts
+You can use the following shell scripts to publish or deploy the application.

+* `./scripts/local/publish.sh` publishes your .NET application to a local folder `dist`
+* `./scripts/local/deploy.sh` runs `publish.sh` and then deploys you application to AWS

 Enjoy!